It Began with a Twist of Fate

 - How did the plot of Animorphs get kicked off?
-A group of kids decided to take a short-cut through an abandoned construction site instead of take the long way home.
-If they hadn't, the never would have discovered the aliens...
+A group of kids decided to take a short-cut through an abandoned construction site instead of taking the long way home.
+If they hadn't, they never would have discovered the aliens.

 - In the Doctor Who episode "Turn Left", it's revealed that the only reason Donna Noble ever got embroiled in the Doctor's life at all was because one day, she turned left, not right.
 Good thing she did, too; that same episode reveals that turning right led to the Doctor's death, the nuclear destruction of London, and the end of reality itself.
 Yikes.

 - On Psych, after Jules finds out that Shawn's not really psychic and dumps him, Shawn suffers a Heroic BSOD that causes him to fantasize about what might have happened if he'd made one different decision (offering Jules Da Chief's scarf instead of his own jacket, as the contents of the jacket pocket were responsible for Jules realizing that he was a fraud).
 The fantasy version of events and the reality veer off in wildly different directions.